 Physical-chemical process

-Coagulation flocculation is a physical-chemical water treatment process.
+Coagulation flocculation is a physico-chemical treatment process of water.

 The process combines the chemical action of coagulants to neutralize particle charges with the mechanical stirring provided by flocculation.